stroebitzer/popcast/README.md

 ## Future Guests [get list](guestlist.md)
 *WOULD LOVE TO SEE FOLKS CONTRIBUTE FOLKS THEY WOULD LIKE TO SEE!* I made a list of folks id like to talk to.

+## Questions you would like me to [ask guests](questions.md)
+you can clone and add questions for this weeks guest.  i will usually promote this on twitter first the monday before the recording.

 ## Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.